Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Numerical Experiments

+In addition, we also compare the running time of each method with a classical first-order method: accelerated gradient descent (AGD) following \cite{nesterov2003introductory}.
+We run the standard AGD algorithm for $25000$ epochs with the same setting in Figure \ref{fig:logis-0.01}.
+As Figure \ref{fig:sr1-bfgs-time} shows, not surprisingly, we could discover the benefit of quasi-Newton methods in running time due to their superlinear convergence rates.
 Furthermore, we find that GrBFGSv1 takes more time compared to the other methods because of the greedy step for searching directions.
 Thus, the greedy method is time-consuming as \cite{rodomanov2021greedy} discussed.
 But the random method solves this problem through a random choice of directions.
 Moreover, we discover that random methods may fail for unsuitable initialization as the RaSR1 method in Figure \ref{fig:logis-0.01} shows, since we may encounter bad random directions during iterations, and our theoretical guarantee is also a probabilistic description.
 Hence, we recommend a mixture of greedy and random strategies in practice to balance the convergence and running complexity.

 Overall, our proposed methods do not lose the superlinear convergence rates particularly in the large condition number schemes, while we also present the theoretical guarantee for these algorithms.